Ferrite-FEM/FerriteCon/2024/index.md

 collaborations among Ferrite.jl users and developers, as well as to discuss how the package can be further developed in the future.

+[Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture about TBD.

-The [program](#program) of the conference will consist of presentations of current research using Ferrite.jl, followed by a hackathon where participants can discuss and solve current challenges with the library.
+The [program](#program) of the conference will consist of beginner-friendly presentations on Ferrite.jl and of current research using Ferrite.jl.

-The program will be similar to the program from previous years, please have a look at previous editions:
+You can also have a look at the program of previous editions of FerriteCon:
 - [FerriteCon 2022 (Braunschweig, Germany)](/2022/)
 - [FerriteCon 2023 (Bochum, Germany)](/2023/)

-## Target audience
+**Target audience for FerriteCon**

 If you have used, contributed to, or are just curious about Ferrite.jl we encourage you to participate.